6 Surprising Ways Dyslexia Affects Math and How to Help

 - Minimal problems on the page–1 or 2 problems at most.
 Visual space to work through the problems is vital.

 A lot of our students have bad alignment issues and they struggle with not knowing where to start.
 This might look like their pencil hovering over the paper, unable to make the first steps.
 The math can also go wrong because they couldn’t quite line the numbers up correctly.
 Graph paper is a great tool to help students line up their equations.

 - Bitpaper–Grid size is adjustable, endless paper to scroll down for more work.

 - Bigger graphs the better

-🎲 Is multisensory math right for your child? 🎲
+Is multisensory math right for you and your family?

 is our Marketing Assistant and content creator here at Made for Math.
 Jennie loves being part of a company that is working to make mathematics accessible to children with dyscalculia.